William D.M. Paton: Biography

 Paton was born in Hendon and educated at Repton School and New College, Oxford, where he was awarded a BA in animal physiology.
 In 1939 he entered University College Hospital (UCH) to study clinical medicine and was appointed house physician to the medical unit.

 Unfit for military service he took the post of pathologist in a tuberculosis sanatorium, later moving to the National Institute for Medical Research, then in Hampstead, London.
 He worked at NIMR for 8 years on the pharmacology of acetylcholine and its benefits in the control of hypertension.
 For this work he and his colleague Eleanor Zaimis were amongst the recipients of the first Gairdner Foundation International Awards in 1959.

 In 1952 he returned to UCH as reader in applied pharmacology, and spent the next two years studying submarine physiology, developing the blend of oxygen, helium and nitrogen (Tri-mix) which enables divers to work at deeper depths.
 In 1956, he was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.

-In 1954 he was appointed Professor of Pharmacology at the Royal College of Surgeons, remaining there until 1959, when he was given the post of Professor of Pharmacology at Oxford University and made a Fellow of Balliol College.
+In 1954 he was appointed Professor of Pharmacology at the Royal College of Surgeons, remaining there until 1959, when he was given the post of Professor of Pharmacology in the Department of Pharmacology, University of Oxford and made a Fellow of Balliol College.
 He was appointed a CBE in 1968 and knighted in 1979.
 He retired in 1984.

 He died in Oxford, aged 76.